There Are Seasons for Quiet, and Seasons for Becoming

 Your soul knows the difference.

-There have been times in your life when the quiet has held you like a cocoon, and times when the world has called you to step forward, petals unfolding.
+There have been times in your life when the quiet held you like a cocoon, and times when the world invited you to step forward, petals unfolding.

 Where did the quiet shelter you?